Updated April 19, 2020

 Popular cryptocurrencies using Equihash are Horizen (ZEN), Hush (HUSH), Komodo (KMD), Pirate (ARRR), and Zcash (ZEC).

 Neoscrypt is yet another memory-intensive cryptocurrency designed to be resistant to FPGAs and ASICs.
 It utilizes FastKDF which is a key derivation function (KDF) that uses more memory than FBKDF2 used by the Scrypt algorithm.

-Neoscrypt is used by Feathercoin, Phoenixcoin, Halcyon, VIVO, Innova, and Orbitcoin.
+Neoscrypt is used by Feathercoin (FTC) and GoByte (GBX).